g1ibby/water-tank-monitor/README.md

 **Final Installation on the Tank:**
 ![Final Installation](images/result.jpg)

 *Shows the enclosure mounted and the three XKC-Y25-V sensor attached to the tank surface.*

-## Summary

-### Sensors
-You are using the XKC-Y25-V non-contact capacitive liquid level sensor, which reliably detects liquid levels by measuring changes in capacitance through a container wall.
-Its colored wiring is as follows: Brown (+5V), Blue (GND), Yellow (Signal Output), and Black (unused in positive output mode).

-### Microcontroller & Firmware
-A Seeed Studio XIAO ESP32C3 development board runs the ESPHome firmware, providing WiFi connectivity, API integration with Home Assistant, and OTA update capability.

-### Logic Level Shifter
-A 4-Channel IIC I2C Bi-Directional Logic Level Shifter module is used to safely interface each sensor's 5V signal output with the ESP32's 3.3V GPIO inputs.
-The module requires connections to both 5V (HV) and 3.3V (LV) power rails, as well as a common ground.
-Each sensor's yellow wire passes through a dedicated channel (HVx input to LVx output) on the shifter before connecting to the corresponding ESP32 GPIO pin.

-### Wiring
-- `GPIO9`: Connected to the Tank Level Sensor 1 output via Level Shifter Channel 1 (`LV1`).
-- `GPIO10`: Connected to the Tank Level Sensor 2 output via Level Shifter Channel 2 (`LV2`).
-- `GPIO8`: Connected to the Tank Level Sensor 3 output via Level Shifter Channel 3 (`LV3`).
-- All sensors, the ESP32, and the level shifter share a common ground (`GND`).
-- Level shifter is powered by `5V` (HV) and `3.3V` (LV from ESP32).
-- The system is powered by a Hi-Link HLK-5M05 5V power supply module

-### System Integration
-Sensor states are captured and relayed by ESPHome to Home Assistant, which allows you to monitor the tank liquid levels in real time.
-No additional LED outputs or automations are configured, focusing the project solely on level monitoring.

-This project provides a robust and scalable solution for monitoring liquid levels in a tank using advanced sensor technology, integrated microcontroller firmware, and home automation software.
-If you need further details or modifications, feel free to ask!